-As a Russian person, I love eating Beets, or Beetroot as it's known in the Europe and Australia.
+Beetroot Dip is a version of Russian Beet Caviar, a simple spread eaten with bread.
+Being Russian, I love eating Beets, or Beetroot as it's known in the Europe and Australia.
 Growing up we ate all things Beets, from Beet Borscht to fermented Beet Kvass.
-One day, my website will have many recipes and ideas of how to use beets!
+I can't get enough of beets!

 Beets are not as popular in North America as they are in Europe.
 Maybe it's due to the cultural differences or simply differences in taste buds.
 Moving to Australia, I found the Aussies love eating beets more than I saw in North America, they even put it on their hamburgers.
 This recipe is actually a Russian Beetroot Caviar (Свекольная икра).
 I had to name this recipe Beetroot Dip, because very few people search for Beet Dip, and even less for Beet Caviar.
 I'm thinking because of the reasons I just mentioned.
 But why do people eat beets?

 Are Beets Healthy?

 Yes!
 One of benefits of eating beets is the high amount of nutrients and low amount of calories.
 Beets are thought to help control high blood pressure, and help prevent heart attacks and strokes.
 It's also said to assist with chronic inflammation, digestive health and is full of antioxidants.
 It's a great part of a balanced diet, which is tasty and good for you.

 What is Beetroot Caviar?